-The photo above shows the flowerbed where I got a tick embedded in my hip one summer.
-And a bull’s eye rash.
-With lyme and co-infections.
+I know, ugly photo.
+But it shows the flowerbed in my backyard where I got a tick embedded in my hip one summer.
+And a bull’s-eye-rash soon after.
+And pretty soon was very, very ill.

-Flash forward to the middle of winter, when I still hadn’t gotten the job done.
-Then someone in my support group reported that she’d come inside her house and done a complete tick check—in January.
+Flash forward to the middle of winter.
+Someone in my support group reported that she’d just come inside her house and done a complete tick check—in January.
 In Virginia.

 I’d assumed that once temperatures dipped below freezing, ticks were done for ‘til spring.
 Now I know otherwise.

 - A study of the Lyme-transmitting black-legged tick (Ixodes scapularis) published in the Journal of Medical Entomology just last year investigated winter survival in two locations in New York.
 The finding?
 Despite winter conditions, more than 80% of the ticks survived.